 Would their past wrongs and mistakes still matter if they have already repented and stopped doing it?

-Will we be quick in judging them because their “yolk got broken” or they got “flipped over”?
+Will we be quick in judging them according to their mistakes without first understanding if it was their fault their “yolk got broken” or they got “flipped over”?

-Will we be quick to “discard” them easily and replace them with someone “cooked just the way we want”?
+Will we “discard” them easily and replace them with someone “cooked just the way we want”?

 It’s understandable to be angry and to lose our temper sometimes when someone does us something wrong.
 But when we keep losing it more often than not, we have to reevaluate ourselves.
 (Ephesians 4:26,27)